eBay/tsv-utils/README.md

 $ csv2tsv data.csv > data.tsv
 ```

 A strict delimited format like TSV has many advantages for data processing over an escape oriented format like CSV.
 However, CSV is a very popular data interchange format and the default export format for many database and spreadsheet programs.
-Converting CSV files to TSV allows them to be processed reliably by both this toolkit and standard Unix utilities like `awk`.
+Converting CSV files to TSV allows them to be processed reliably by both this toolkit and standard Unix utilities like `awk` and `sort`.

-Note that many CSV files do not use escapes, and instead are a strict delimited format using comma as the delimiter.
+Note that many CSV files do not use escapes, and in-fact follow a strict delimited format using comma as the delimiter.
 Such files can be processed reliably by this toolkit and Unix tools by specifying the delimiter character.
 However, when there is doubt, using a `csv2tsv` converter adds reliability.

 The `csv2tsv` converter often has a second benefit: regularizing newlines.
-CSV files are often exported using Windows newline conventions. `csv2tsv` converts all newline formats to Unix format.
+CSV files are often exported using Windows newline conventions. `csv2tsv` converts all newlines to Unix format.

 There are many variations of CSV file format.
 See the [csv2tsv reference](docs/ToolReference.md#csv2tsv-reference) for details the format variations supported by this tool.